 One of the greatest things that makes us unique is that we don’t do distribution.
 We provide helpful information on how to do it yourself, for free!
 We don’t want your royalties.
 Some self-publishing companies will do it for you, but they will take a cut.
-At the bottom of this page, you’ll find a wealth of information on how to self-publish along with everything from step-by-step guides to completing your electronic tax interview.
+At the bottom of this page, you’ll find the links you’ll need to self-publish without giving away extra royalties.

-With this information, you won’t need to have spent $3000 to $15,000 dollars on a vanity press or a vanity press knock-off to get your book in hardcover format and distributed to 39,000 online retailers, we’ll show you how to do it yourself for as little as the cost of $50 USD.
+With this information, you won’t need to have spent $3000 to $15,000 dollars on a vanity press or a vanity press knock-off to get your book in hardcover format with distribution to 39,000 online retailers.

 Here’s a list of the main self-publishing platforms to get you started:

-The Createspace extended distribution is almost the same as Ingramspark, but as word on the street has it, the physical stores aren’t too big on ordering from Createspace since it’s in direct competition with Amazon (apparently).
-Createspace is widely known as a platform for self-publishing authors and because of this, many authors have published without proper editing or proper books cover design.
-This has created a conflict of interest.
-On the upside, it’s free and they print a mean paperback.
+The Createspace extended distribution is almost the same as Ingramspark, but as word on the street has it, the physical stores aren’t too big on ordering from Createspace since it’s an Amazon company which is a conflict of interest.
+Createspace is widely known as a platform for self-publishing authors, and because of this, many authors have published without proper editing or proper books cover design.
+Bookstores are not too keen on ordering books with poor editing and cover designs.
+On the upside, it’s free.
+Amazon now prints paperback as well.

 How to publish on Ingramspark (Click to open the PDF in a new tab.
 E-book creation, paperback and hardback.)